gcallah/BookReviews/gray.md

 philosophical or political arguments, or personal reminiscences, Gray seems to have adopted the approach to his non-fiction work that Milan Kundera took to his novels: they are meditations on a topic, approaching it through a variety of vantage points: some anecdotes, some historical episodes briefly narrated, a few interesting (and sometimes horrifying) statistics, a witty or trenchant aperçu here, a brief argument there.
-It worked (wonderfully, I'd claim) for Kundera's novels, and it also works for Gray's books.
+It worked for Kundera's novels, and it also works for Gray's books.
 But it does not confront the humble reviewer with a simple undertaking.